Extreme Dodgeball: Standard rules

 The game is a variation of dodgeball, in which players from each team attempt to hit players from the other team with a ball in order to eliminate them from the round without leaving their half of the court.

-In the first two seasons, two teams of five compete in a match of three rounds in a best-of-three format.
+In the first two seasons, two teams of five competed in a match of three rounds in a best-of-three format.
 This was altered significantly for season three, see "Other Rule Changes and Amendments" below.
-A round ends when one of the two teams loses all five of its members.
-The first round is standard and is played with two dodgeballs.
-In the second round, often called the "Big Ball Round," a third ball which is twice the diameter of the other two is added into play.
-This ball is often used to deflect attacks.
-In the third round, "Dead Man Walking," the Big Ball is removed and in its place is an orange headband that is placed on one member of each team who is designated the "Dead Man Walking."
-In the first and second seasons, if the Dead Man Walking is eliminated, the team he represents loses the game and consequently the match.
+A round ended when one of the two teams loses all five of its members.
+The first round was a standard match played with two dodgeballs.
+In the second round, often called the "Big Ball Round", a third ball twice the diameter of the other two was added into play.
+This ball was often used to deflect attacks.
+In the third round, "Dead Man Walking", the Big Ball was removed and in its place was an orange headband worn by one member of each team, in turn being designated the "Dead Man Walking".
+In the first and second seasons, if the Dead Man Walking was eliminated for any reason, the team he represented lost the game and consequently the match.

 Elimination

-In each of the three seasons, there were multiple ways for an athlete to be eliminated and sent to the sideline.
-Some variations in these regulations exist in the three seasons, but for the most part these rules remain the same.
-The following are ways in which a member of a team can be eliminated:
+In each of the three seasons, there were multiple ways for a player to be eliminated and sent to the sideline.
+Some variations in these regulations existed in the three seasons, but for the most part these rules remained the same.
+The following are ways in which a player could be eliminated: